taunoha/nuxt3-boilerplate/README.md

 # Nuxt3 Boilerplate

-A Nuxt 3 starter boilerplate with a lot of useful features.
+A Nuxt 3 starter template with a lot of useful features.

 ## Features